galagithub/btt_relay_os/README.md

 7) wait for program to flash, check messages in terminal for errors

 Current features:
-- response time: 100ms - changes in conditions faster than this won't be detected
+- response time: 100ms - changes in conditions faster than this won't be detected, limit to max 500ms
 - startup delay: 60s - the relay will not trip is PS_ON is disconnected (or 0) and power has just been applied
 - power off delay: 20s - time to allow the board/PC to shutdown cleanly
-- recovery delay: 5s - recover with PS_ON after power off, blanking time to avoid fast power off/on cycle
+- recovery delay: 30s - blanking time to avoid fast power off/on cycle, after which relay can recover with PS_ON (self-reset)

 Leds show state:
 - green off and red off - no power to the relay